dnjackson/500lines/same-origin-policy/doc/chapter.md

 run {} for 3	-- generate an instance with up to 3 objects of every signature type
 ```

-As soon as the analyzer finds a possible instance of the system, it automatically produces its graphical representation, like the following:
+The analyzer conducts a systematic search for instances, and when it finds one that satisfies all the given constraints, it displays it graphically, like this:

 ![http-instance-1](fig-http-1.png)

 This instance shows a client (represented by node `Client`) sending an `HttpRequest` to `Server`, which, in response, returns a resource object and instructs the client to store `Cookie` at `Domain`.

-Even though it's a tiny instance with seemingly few details, it already tells us something strange about the model -- note that the resource returned from the request (`Resource1`) does not actually exist in the server!
-Clearly, we neglected to specify an important part of the server; namely, that every response to a request must be a resource that the server stores.
-We can go back to our definition of `HttpRequest` and append the following constraint:
+Even though this instance is relatively trivial, it exposes an obvious flaw in our model.
+Although the server is holding a resource  (`Resource0`) that matches the path, it returned a different resources (`Resource1`) that does not actually exist on the server at all!
+Clearly, we neglected to specify an important constraint: that every response to a request must be a resource stored by the server against the given path.
+We can go back to our definition of `HttpRequest` and modify it accordingly:

 ```
 abstract sig HttpRequest extends Call { ... }{